Mr. McMahon documentary: Powell's combined notes on all six episodes of the Netflix documentary on Vince McMahon - Pro Wrestling Dot Net

 -Levesque said that when you look back at it now and say how crazy it was and that it shouldn’t have been done or was inappropriate.
 Levesque said it was, then asked whether the guy who did it or the people who loved it were worse.

 -The death of Owen Hart was chronicled.
-Vince recalled asking Owen Hart what he wanted to do after Bret Hart left.
+Vince recalled asking Owen what he wanted to do after Bret Hart left for WCW.
 Vince said Owens told him that he wanted to stay.
 Bret said Owen had nothing to do with what went on between him and Vince and yet he knew Owen would pay for it.
 Bret said they humiliated Owen’s character as often as they could for a while to get to him.

 -Vince said Bret feeling that they did something to Owen because Bret left only speaks to Bret’s ego.
 Vince said they were trying to make Owen a star.